Last Updated: January 20, 2021.

 Collection and Use of Information

 The types of Personal Information we may collect (directly from you or from Third-Party sources) and our privacy practices depend on the nature of the relationship you have with TrialSpark and the requirements of applicable law.
-We endeavor to collect only that information which is relevant for the purposes of Processing.
+We endeavor to collect only that information which is relevant for the purposes of Managing.
 Below are the legal bases and some of the ways we collect information and how we use it.

 Information Collected or Received from You